bitovi/react-numerics/README.md

 # We want to hear from you.

-Come chat with us about open source in our community [Slack](https://www.bitovi.com/community/slack).
+Come chat with us about open source in our Bitovi community [Discord](https://discord.gg/J7ejFsZnJ4).

 See what we're up to by following us on [Twitter](https://twitter.com/bitovi).